floccusaddon/floccus/README.md

 ## Install

-You will need a server, at least one browser and the floccus browser extension.
+At least one browser and the floccus browser extension.

+The following sync methods are available:

-You can either choose to sync via WebDAV (with any version of nextcloud or with any other WebDAV server, commercial or self-hosted).
+- **WebDAV**: If you have a WebDAV server at hand, like any version of nextcloud/owncloud, box.com or with any other WebDAV server, commercial or self-hosted.
-Alternatively, if you'd like to access your bookmarks via a nice web frontend, you can sync with the nextcloud bookmarks app, which allows you to do just that.
-For the latter to work, you need at least version v0.11 of the Bookmarks app installed (which requires nextcloud v12 or greater).
+- **Nextcloud Bookmarks**: Nextcloud in particular also sports a dedicated bookmarks app, which allows you to also access your bookmarks via a nice web UI.
+For this to work with floccus, you need v0.11 of the Bookmarks app installed (which requires at least nextcloud v12).
+- **Local file and more**: You can also just sync with a local file, using [the companion desktop app LoFloccus](https://github.com/TCB13/LoFloccus).
+You can then also sync that file to other computers using your favorite file syncing solution, like Dropbox, Syncthing, rsync, etc.

-Once you have your server ready, read on to install the browser extension.
+Once your server or the LoFloccus app is ready, read on for the browser of your choosing.

 **Note:** It is recommended to not enable native bookmark synchronization built into your browser, as it is known to cause issues.